From the stairwell to the world: 2017 Otago Innovation Proof of Concept winners

 Proof of Concept Competition 2017 - Meet the Experts

-Discover the technology transfer experience of University of Otago staff in our video series, or meet the expert panel who will make the decision on who wins the $60,000.
-Finally, get an insight into the investment companies that will be present during judging.
+Discover the technology transfer experience of University of Otago staff in our video series, or meet the 2017 expert panel who made the decision on who won the $60,000.
+Finally, get an insight into the investment companies that were present during 2017 judging.
 Just click the links below.

 The Proof of Concept Video Series has been prepared to give you insight into the world of technology transfer.
 Listen to three University of Otago staff members talk about their experience and how their work is making an impact through commercialisation.

-Dr. Gavin Clark, Director of the Research and Enterprise Office talks about an incident he experienced early in his career with a Senior Academic and discovered that it's not true that you can give away your work and expect the world to benefit.
-RELEASE DATE: April 24th, 2017 (duration 95s).
+Dr. Gavin Clark, Director of the Research and Enterprise Office talks about an incident he experienced early in his career with a Senior Academic and discovered that it's not true that you can give away your work and expect the world to benefit (duration 95s).

 Dr. Stephen Sowerby shares the story of his parasite invention and describes the impact the patent he was granted has had on those suffering from internal parasites.
-Dr Sowerby recently joined Otago Innovation as a Commercialisation Manager after a distinguised career as an academic at the University of Otago.
-RELEASE DATE April 26th, 2017 (duration 58s).
+Dr Sowerby recently joined Otago Innovation as a Commercialisation Manager after a distinguised career as an academic at the University of Otago (duration 58s).

 Professor Stephen Duffull shares his commercialisation experience with Otago Innovation.
-Having been the Dean of the School of Pharmacy amongst other roles, Professor Duffull talks about his Simpharm Health Simulation product and the pathway it took him to get a licence deal.
-RELEASE DATE April 28th, 2017 (duration 65s)
+Having been the Dean of the School of Pharmacy amongst other roles, Professor Duffull talks about his Simpharm Health Simulation product and the pathway it took him to get a licence deal (duration 65s).

 See who the past winners are and their acomplishments.